 The example above shows the daily newsletter of the tech website Tech in Asia, which includes a P.S. after the email body directing readers to a form.
 This form can help their companies get featured on their list of fundraising startups.

 Create urgency and encourage action

 Now that we’re in the age where most of us have short attention spans and are more “skimmers” than readers, P.S. is the best way to get to the point fast without wasting your reader’s time.

 Since most users read the email’s P.S.
 First, it’s a great place to put your time-sensitive deals or encourage users to take immediate action.
 Doing so creates a sense of scarcity, making the product or service more valuable.

 Source: Tim Denning

 As you can see above, self-development writer Tim Denning uses the P.S. to encourage people to sign up for his writing challenge.
 He mentions that the course has limited slots and a limit to reach.
 This is an excellent way to use P.S. to encourage subscribers to take action and get this information in the mail.

 The most common way to use a P.S. is to restate your most important CTA.
 By emphasizing your main selling point the second time, you can increase the chances of it actually working for you.
 CTAs are amazing ways to boost click-through rates with your email.
 Without it, an email is just a scribble of pointless words.Source: CoSchedule

 In this email, P.S. was used to reiterate CoSchedule’s free tools to its readers.
 It works for readers who might not be paying much attention at first read.
-This reiteration of the main selling point will motivate them to move forward to the next step.
+This reiteration of the main selling point will motivate them to move forward to the next step which is trying out a tool like CoSchedule in this case.
 Whether that next step is to seek your contact or purchase your product.
 The best marketing tools for business use a combination of email, website, and SEO strategies.
 It’s important not to take one of these for granted.